-Breakdown of Cactus to Clouds Sections
+Cactus to Clouds Trail Maps

 It helps to mentally break the hike into sections and tackle one at a time.
 Here’s the skinny.
 Distances are approximate and will change depend on how many wrong turns you make (if any).
 I’ve seen some mileage charts online that had different (and lower) milage values.
 Take them with a grain as salt and use it as a rough guide.

 Palm Springs Art Museum Trailhead (470 ft)